 What is an under recovery?

-An under recovery is when we haven’t charged enough to cover what we actually spend.
+An under recovery is when we have overspent on the budget we set.
 This means your charge will go up the following year to cover this extra cost.

 What is an over recovery?

 What is the management fee?

 The management fee pays for the administration costs incurred by Paradigm when providing services to your estate or block.
 It covers:

 - estates services